rmcomplexity/blog/_posts/2020-12-01-introduction-to-python-logging.md

 The `Filter` class in Python's `logging` library filters `LogRecords` by logger name.
-The filter will allow any `LogRecord` coming from the logger name configured in the filter and any of it's children.
+The filter will allow any `LogRecord` coming from the logger name configured in the filter and any of its children.

-If we have these loggers configured:
+For instance, if we have these loggers configured:

 ```
  + app.models